liferay/liferay-docs/userGuide/en/chapters/07-personalization-and-customization.markdown

 3. Add the Language portlet to the right column of the page by clicking *Add*, clicking on *Applications*, searching for *Language*, and clicking *Add* next to its name.
-4. Configure the Language portlet by clicking on the wrench icon and selecting *Configuration* and then opening the *Display Style* dropdown menu and choosing *Select Box*.
+4. Configure the Language portlet by clicking on the gear icon and selecting *Configuration* and then opening the *Display Style* dropdown menu and choosing *Select Box*.